berkbid/AimTrainingGame/README.md

 - Three categories for aim training, Accuracy, Reflex and Quickness
 - Eight game modes total
 - Customizable settings for each game mode
-  - Timelimit, #Targets, Crosshair Type/Color, Target Size/Color
+  - Timelimit, #Targets, Crosshair Type/Color, Target Size/Color, etc.
+- Bonus points for hitting center of targets
 - Difficulty presets for each game mode and a challenge mode difficulty
 - Scoreboard for each game mode listing top 10 high scores in challenge mode
 - Main Menu, Pause Menu, End Game Menu